damiensedgwick/damiensedgwick/README.md

 Hello 👋

-I am a software developer based in Norwich, UK and I am currently working on [Floop](https://www.feedback-loop.io) in my spare time.
+I am a software developer based in Norwich, UK and I am currently hacking on micro-apps using Golang and HTMX!

 ### Socials